nir-programmer/shopify-project/README.md

 - Tracking their orders.

-## Quick Start: How to get into the 2 apps running on Heroku Cloud Platrform?
+## Quick Start: Login to the 2 apps running on Heroku Cloud Platrform?

 ### Access to the ShopifyFrontEndProject - Instructions